 From a customer’s perspective, customer service is an experiential process, and so, it’s difficult to quantify.
 It can be either good or bad, fast or slow, helpful or unhelpful, among other factors.

-However, for organizations, it’s a different game all together.
+However, for organizations, it’s a different game altogether.
 With the availability of sophisticated customer service analytics and reporting tools, Contact Centers can track and measure just about every metric that impacts the quality of their customer service.
 Measuring the key performance indicators (KPIs) helps Contact Centers improve the overall customer experience (CX), lower customer churn, and boost brand loyalty.
 However, the abundance of customer data can entice CX leaders to track everything, which leads to information overload and analysis paralysis.To ensure that your customer service efforts yield desired results, here are ten customer service KPIs you should start tracking.

 The Importance of Robust Reporting in Customer Service

 The purpose of customer service is to resolve any complaints, queries, or concerns the customer may have with your products or services.
 But the implicit value of customer service is to deliver on the trust the customer places in your brand while making the purchase.
 In the age of hyper-personalization, here is how the customer service analytics and reporting tools can help you enhance customer service: